 Another plant that’s great at removing pollutants is the spider plant – which is, luckily enough, another plant that requires very little care.

 A spider plant only needs to be watered once a week, grows in all types of soil, and needs little light.
-Plus, with its sweeping leaves, it makes a great hanging plant – and because it loves humidity, it’s perfect for a steamy bathroom.
+Plus, with its sweeping leaves it makes a great hanging plant – and because it loves humidity, it’s perfect for a steamy bathroom.

 One specific type of spider plant— the chlorophytum comosum — can absorb 90% of formaldehyde and carbon monoxide from the air, which are two chemicals found in cigarette smoke.
 Formaldehyde is also found in things like paper bags, tissues, paper towels, and napkins, as well as construction materials and carpets.

 Some varieties of spider plant also produce more chlorophyll than other houseplants.
-This means they release more oxygen, which may improve your breathing quality.
+This means they release more oxygen, which may improve breathing quality.
 You might want to keep a spider plant in your bedroom to purify the air while you sleep.

 8. English ivy

-If you’re on the lookout for a low-maintenance, impressive-looking plant, then you might want to think about growing English ivy.
+If you’re on the lookout for a low-maintenance, impressive-looking plant, you might want to think about growing English ivy.

 Perfect as a hanging plant in a bedroom or living room, English ivy prefers its soil drier rather than too moist, so if you’re someone who often forgets to water your plants, it’s a wise choice!

-In ancient Greece, Hippocrates used ivy as an anaesthetic and to reduce swelling.
+In Ancient Greece, Hippocrates used ivy as an anaesthetic and to reduce swelling.
 Nowadays, herbalists use the plant to treat a variety of respiratory conditions including asthma, bronchitis, and chronic obstructive pulmonary disease (COPD).

 Final thoughts...

-While getting the right vitamins and minerals and doing enough exercise is essential for staying healthy, we also shouldn’t discount the power of plants when it comes to boosting our health.
+While getting the right vitamins and minerals and doing enough exercise is essential for staying healthy, we shouldn’t discount the power of plants when it comes to boosting our health.

 And more good news is that some of the plants that are best for us are also some of the lowest maintenance plants around – so you don’t have to be especially green-fingered to take advantage of the health-boosting properties of plants!

-Do you grow any of these plants listed above – or are you inspired to get planting today?
+Do you grow any of these plants – or are you inspired to get planting today?
 Or do you have any of your own suggestions for plants to grow that are good for your health?
 We’d love to hear from you in the comments below.